mtumilowicz/java11-collectors-joining/README.md

 # remarks
 * If you don't need to - don't use streams - `String.join` is faster.
-* If you want to customize joining - take a look at `StringJoiner`.
+* If you want to customize joining - take a look at `StringJoiner` - please refer my other github project [StringJoiner](https://github.com/mtumilowicz/java11-StringJoiner).